akruszewski/gibl/manuscript/chapter2.md

 # 2. Racket programming language

+## 2.1.
+Introduction to Lisp

 Lisp, originating from 1958, stands for LISt Processing.
-Unlike other programming languages, it has a fully parenthesized prefix notation.
-There is a very good reason for this as we will see.
-The Racket programming language is a multi-paradigm programming language, belonging to the Lisp family.
+Unlike standard programming languages, it has a fully parenthesized prefix notation.
+For example, instead of writing `1 + 2`, one would write `(+ 1 2)`.

-A language is consisted of syntax and grammar.
-This is also true for programming languages.
-Most programming languages have a special syntax and reserved keywords, for example, the C programming language has keywords such as `struct`, `return`, `if`, etc.
+There are three important notions in a Lisp:

+1. Primitives or axioms, starting points.
+As an example, the numbers 1, 2, etc. are something we do not have to implement ourselves since they are already included in the programming language.
+Another example is operations upon the numbers, such as `+`, `*`, etc.
+1. Composition or a way to compose primitives to do complex calculations.
+For example we can combine `+` and `*` as follows: `1 + (2 * 3)` or in prefix notation: `(+ 1 (* 2 3))`
+1. Abstraction or capturing composition of primitives.
+For example, if we find ourselves doing some calculation over and over again, it would be good to capture (abstract, or wrap) it in a function that can be easily re-used

 I> ### Definition 1
 I>
+I> A data structure is a collection of values, the relationships among them, and the functions or operations that can be applied to the data.

+As we have mentioned, an example of a data structure is numbers together with the plus and multiplication functions.

+From the motivation in the previous section we can see a need of forming such a composite data type, where, for example, a block is a structure that contains a hash, an owner, transaction amount, etc.

+There are many data structures.
+An ordered list is one example, representing the numbers {$$}(1, 2, 3){/$$} in that order.
+There are operations on lists, such as counting number of elements, appending two lists, etc.

+I> ### Definition 2
+I>
+I> In mathematics and computer science, objects exhibit recursive behavior when they can be defined by two properties:
+I>
+I> 1.
+A simple base case (or cases) - a terminating case that returns a value without using recursion I> 1.
+A set of rules that reduce all other cases toward the base case

+The best example is the factorial function, defined as:

+{$$}fact(n) = \left\{ \begin{array}{ll} 1\text{, if } n = 0 \\	n * fact(n - 1)\text{, otherwise} \end{array} \right.{/$$}

+For example, using only substitution we can see that {$$}fact(3){/$$} evaluates to {$$}3 \cdot fact(2){/$$} which is {$$}3 \cdot 2 \cdot fact(1){/$$}, and then finally {$$}3 \cdot 2 \cdot 1 \cdot fact(0){/$$} which is just 6.

+I> ### Definition 3
+I>
+I> A tree is a hierarchical, recursive data structure that can have two possible values:
+I>
+I> 1.
+The empty value
+I> 1.
+A single value, coupled together with another two sub-trees

+Further, a language is consisted of syntax and grammar.
+This is also true for most programming languages - they have a special syntax and reserved keywords.
+For example, the C programming language has keywords such as `struct`, `return`, `if`, etc.

+I> ### Definition 4
+I>
-I> An abstract syntax tree is a tree representation of the abstract syntactic structure of source code written in a programming language.
+I> An abstract syntax tree is a tree representation of the abstract syntactic structure of a source code written in a programming language.

-When you write a program in any other programming language, there's a compiler (or an interpreter) that parses the program and derives an abstract syntax tree.
+When you write a program in a programming language, there's an intermediate step that parses the program's source code and derives an abstract syntax tree.

 ![An abstract syntax tree](images/ast.png)